 Park Hopper Plus adds admission to Disney's wonderful Blizzard Beach and Typhoon Lagoon water parks as well as Disney's Wide World of Sports, a round of golf at Disney's 9-hole Oak Trail Golf Course or the resort's two (charming) miniature golf courses.
 The costs vary depending on the time of year and the number of days you would be visiting the parks.

 The number of Park Hopper Plus visits starts at 2 for 1- and 2-day tickets and increases to 3 for a 3-day ticket, 4 for a 4-day ticket, etc. up to 10 for the 10-day ticket.
 Again, discount Disney World ticket seekers, the higher the number of days, the greater the value.
 Keep in mind that you can purchase a-la-carte tickets to the water parks and the other attractions instead of springing for the Magic Your Way Park Hopper Plus package.

 Getting the Most for Your Money

-But most folks based in the U.S. don't spend 10 days on vacation (our European counterparts, however, often spend 2 weeks or more on holiday) and, as much as Disney might wish otherwise, there are other wonderful Florida theme parks to visit.
-Also, there's more to vacations than theme parks (and that pearl of wisdom comes from About.com's Theme Parks "Expert," no less!), so you might want to explore some of the other things to do in Orlando.
+Clearly, if you are a huge Disney fan and are planning to spend 10 days or more on vacation, a 10-day ticket with the Park Hopper Plus add-on would be the way to go.
+But most folks based in the U.S. don't spend 10 days on vacation (their European counterparts, however, often spend 2 weeks or more on holiday) and, as much as Disney might wish otherwise, there are other wonderful Florida theme parks to visit.
+Also, there's more to vacations than theme parks (and that pearl of wisdom comes from About.com's Theme Parks "Expert," no less!), so you might want to explore other things to do in the area.